norama/solid-multiselect/README.md

+# MultiSelect

+This is a fork of [Solid MultiSelect](https://github.com/digichanges/solid-multiselect).

+Changes:

+- Included in a SolidJS application containing examples from the [Demo](https://codesandbox.io/s/solidjs-multiselect-demo-db55z?file=/src/main.tsx).
+MultiSelect component implementation moved to the `src/components` directory.

+- In `singleSelect` mode the original selected element is restored upon blur.

+- Added `searchable` property: search box with filtering if `true`, no filtering if `false`.
+Default: `true`.
+It is useful to set to `false` for simple selects with a few options only.

+- `MultiSelect.css` is no longer imported, copy to your project, include and modify accordingly.

-## Usage
+## Install dependencies

-Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.

-This is the reason you see a `pnpm-lock.yaml`.
-That being said, any package manager will work.
-This file can be safely be removed once you clone a template.

 ```bash
 $ npm install # or pnpm install or yarn install
 ```

-### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)

-## Available Scripts
+## Build and publish npm package

+### `npm run npmbuild`

+Creates the compiled component files in the `npmdist` directory.

+## Solid-JS application with MultiSelect examples

 In the project directory, you can run:

 ### `npm dev` or `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br>
+Builds the app for production to the `dist` folder.

 It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.

 Your app is ready to be deployed!

 ## Deployment